ritiek/infrared-serial-comm/README.md

 nice to have, since I've noticed bits getting switched and similar bad things on the receiver end when transmitting long strings.

+Although, I have no idea how we'd achieve something like this since the communication is unidirectional.

 The current transfer rate averages at about 1.5 bytes/sec.

 ## License